-Threat/Policy Objective Rationale Threat/Policy Objective Rationale important aspects of the TOE.
+FMT_SMF.1 ensures the TSF provides the functions necessary to manage important aspects of the TOE.
 These include generating, protecting, and deleting a DEK, generating and configuring authorization factors, and configuring cryptographic functionality.
 The ST author may chose to incorporated other management functions if they chose.

+T.PERSISTENT_INFORMATION

+The TOE and/or Operational environment can go into a power saving mode so that the data or keying material are left unencrypted in persistent memory.

+O.KEY_MATERIAL_COMPROMISE

-FCS_CKM_EXT.4 requires T.PERSISTENT_INFORMATION The Operational environment can go into a power saving mode so that the data or keying material are left unencrypted in persistent memory.
-O.KEY_MATERIAL_COMPROMISE The TOE will zeroize key material as soon as it is no longer needed to decrease the chance that such material could be used to discover a KEK or DEK.
-(FCS_CKM_EXT.4) rCS_CKM_EX1.4 requires that all keying material is zeroized when no longer needed or upon a shutdown.
-This applies whether the keying material is within the cryptographic module or
+The TOE will zeroize key material as soon as it is no longer needed to decrease the chance that such material could be used to discover a KEK or DEK.
+(FCS_CKM_EXT.4) FCS_CKM_EXT.4 requires that all keying material is zeroized when no longer needed or upon a shutdown.
+This applies whether the keying material is within the cryptographic module or outside the cryptographic